hashicorp/terraform/website/source/docs/internals/providers/resource-data.html.md

 state of the infrastructure as it exists) and the second value is what is in the config (representing what the user wants the infrastructure to be).

-You’ll notice there’s no way to tell whether the state changed or the config changed; this is a common misconception.
+You'll notice there's no way to tell whether the state changed or the config changed; this is a common misconception.
 Terraform never diffs states or configs, it only ever diffs what is and what should be.